Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Watkins Glen State Park is located in the heart of the small town of Watkins Glen, at the southern tip of Seneca Lake.
 The glen is only 2 miles long, perfect for a day trip.

-Though the park features a well-maintained walking path, it’s not an easy stroll, nor is it handicap accessible.
-The gorge trail can be wet with spray (wear good walking shoes/boots and bring a pair to change into), and the majority of the walk is up/down rock stairs (800 steps!)
+Though the park features a well-maintained walking path, it’s not easy to stroll, and it’s not handicap accessible.
+The gorge trail can be wet with spray (wear good walking shoes/boots and bring a pair to change into), and the majority of the walk is up/down rock stairs (800 steps!).

 The elevation rise from the Main Entrance to the North Entrance is 520′.